-8. Supporting Young Carers

-What the engagement told usWhat will we carry forward What are our new actions A number of Leicestershire young carers wanted to remove priority 8 and have actions for supporting young carers embedded within the actions for he other priorities.
-Young carers identified the need to be young people' and want time for hemselves.
-Young carers want to be able to find the nformation they need.
+8. Supporting Young Carers What the engagement told us What will we ca rry forward What are our new actions A number of Leicestershire young carers wanted to remove priority 8 and have actions for supporting young carers embedded within the actions for the other priorities.
+Young carers identified the need to be 'young people' and want time for themselves.
+Young carers want to be able to find the information they need.
 Young carers need support to identify as young carers, which is mindful of the needs of the whole family, particularly within schools, and colleges.
-Young carers say they often miss education due to their caring responsibilities which can impact their ife choices.
-Develop young carer support that acknowledges young carers miss out on childhood and other key activities as well as providing appropriate mental health support where required.
-Work with young carers to improve the way that the health system including GPs supports young carers Local authorities will work with young carers to ensure that their aspirations of going to college, university, leaving home, are considered as part of their work with young carer services .
-Under 11 years support for young carers.
+Young carers say they often miss education due to their caring responsibilities which can impact their life choices. young carers continue to raise Local authorities will work with young carers to